verrazzano/docs/content/en/docs/setup/install/prepare/platforms/vcn-oci.md

 See [VCN Route Tables](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingroutetables.htm#Route2) in the OCI documentation for more information.

-For OCNE clusters, you'll need to create two route tables:
+For OCNE and OKE clusters, you'll need to create two route tables:

 1. A route table for public subnets that will route stateful traffic to and from the internet gateway.
 Assign this route table to *both* public subnets.
 1. A route table for private subnets that will route stateful traffic to and from the NAT and service gateways.
 Assign this route table to *both* private subnets.